willardmr/DjangoTableSelectMultipleWidget/README.md

 # DjangoTableSelectMultipleWidget
-A Django widget for use with a ModelMultipleChoiceField to allow easy jQuery DataTables sorting and pagination.
+A Django widget for use with a ModelMultipleChoiceField to allow easy jQuery DataTables sorting and pagination by rendering the selector as a table.

 Example form field:
 ```python